esper-io/dev-docs/docs/home/console.md

 ![Factory Reset](./assets/NewConsole/QRCode.png)

-If you are using the instructions provided in Provisioning Methods, you can also display the QR code in Step 3 by selecting the Provisioning Template from the **Select Template** drop down and then clicking **View QR code**.
+If you are using the instructions provided in 'Provisioning Methods,' you can also display the QR code listed in Step Three by selecting the Provisioning Template from the **Select Template** drop down menu, and then clicking **View QR Code**.

 ![QRCode](./assets/NewConsole/SixTapQRCode.png)

-Hold up the device’s camera to your computer screen centering it on the QR code.
+Hold up the device’s camera to your computer screen, centering it on the QR code.

 ![QRCode](./assets/NewConsole/QRCode1.png)